mjcoding0702/demoproject/README.md

 # demoproject
-A demo project to learn about github
+A demo project to learn about github / git.

+- Sigma School